biocore/biom-format/doc/documentation/biom_format.rst

 at the minimum::

-    id                  : <string> an arbitrary UNIQUE identifier metadata            : <list of objects or null> A object containing key, value metadata pairs
+    id                  : <string> an arbitrary UNIQUE identifier metadata            : <an object or null> A object containing key, value metadata pairs

 The columns value is an ORDERED list of objects where each object corresponds to a single column in the matrix.
 Each object can currently store arbitrary keys, although